• Skip to primary navigation

 Side dish.
 This Ramen Noodle Stir Fry makes for a great side dish to Thai Curries, Asian-style soups, or even summer rolls.
 You don't need to add tofu or another protein if your main dish already has a source of plant-based protein.

 Main dish.
 Make this meal a main dish by adding protein.
 Our recipe contains tofu, as we normally enjoy this recipe as a main.
-You can complete this meal by serving some Spring Rolls as an appetizer.
+You can complete this meal by serving some Spring Rolls or Edamame as an appetizer.

 If you like spicy food, don't forget to add some chili flakes and some extra sriracha sauce before serving the meal.